 PRC laws and regulations currently require any foreign entity that invests in the education industry in China to be an educational institution with relevant experience in providing educational services outside China.
 Our offshore holding companies are not educational institutions and do not provide educational services outside China.
 Accordingly, our offshore holding companies are not allowed to directly engage in the education industry in China.
 To comply with PRC laws and regulations, we conduct all of our junior ELT business in China through our VIE, namely Beijing Step Ahead and its subsidiaries and schools.
 Our VIE and its subsidiaries and schools hold the requisite licenses and permits necessary to conduct our junior ELT business.
 In addition, our VIE and its subsidiaries and schools hold leases and other assets necessary to operate our schools, employ teachers and generate substantially all of our revenues.
 Despite the lack of technical majority ownership, we have effective control of our VIE through a series of contractual arrangements, and a parent-subsidiary relationship exists between us and our VIE.
 The equity interests of our VIE are legally held by PRC individuals, or the nominee shareholders.
-Through the contractual agreements, the nominee shareholders of our VIE effectively assigned all their voting rights underlying their equity interests in our VIE to us, and therefore, we have the power to direct the activities of our VIE that most significantly impact its economic performance.
+Through the contractual agreements, the nominee shareholders of our VIE that most significantly impact its economic performance.
 We also have the right to receive economic benefits from our VIE that potentially could be significant to our VIE.
 Based on the above, we consolidate our VIE in accordance with SEC Regulation SX-3A-02 and ASC810-10, Consolidation: Overall.